Nitish-vattikuti/CyberSafety-for-kids/README.md

 # CyberSafety-for-kids

+## Community Project by MVGR College for School Children

+This is a **community project led by MVGR College** specifically designed for **school children** to promote digital safety awareness and responsible digital citizenship.

+## About This Project

 A comprehensive repository focused on creating awareness, resources, and tools for digital safety among school children.
-Contains educational materials, guidelines for safe internet use, lesson plans for teachers, and practical activities for students and parents to promote cyber safety awareness and responsible digital citizenship.
+This educational initiative by MVGR College contains:

+- Educational materials tailored for young learners
+- Guidelines for safe internet use
+- Interactive lesson plans for teachers
+- Practical activities for students and parents
+- Community-driven resources to promote cyber safety awareness

+## Target Audience

+- **Primary Target**: School children and students
+- **Secondary**: Teachers, parents, and educational community
+- **Initiative**: Community project by MVGR College

+## Mission

+To build a safer digital environment for school children through education, awareness, and community engagement led by MVGR College's commitment to digital literacy and cyber safety.